Golden Beach, Queensland: Education

-Golden Beach State School is a government primary (Prep-6) school for boys and girls at Gregory Street (26.8144°S 153.1168°E).
+Golden Beach State School is a government primary (Prep–6) school for boys and girls at Gregory Street (26.8144°S 153.1168°E).
 In 2017, the school had an enrolment of 657 students with 51 teachers (44 full-time equivalent) and 33 non-teaching staff (23 full-time equivalent).
 It includes a special education program.

-There are no secondary schools in Golden Beach; the nearest secondary school is Caloundra State High School in neighbouring Caloundra.
+There are no secondary schools in Golden Beach; the nearest government secondary school is Caloundra State High School in neighbouring Caloundra to the north.